 Average Mile Times for High School Boys

 Freshman boys typically have a wide range of mile times, as they are just beginning their high school running careers.
-On average, a freshman boy may complete a mile in about 7 to 8 minutes.
+On average, a freshman boy may complete a mile in about 6:45 minutes or longer.
 However, it’s important to note that this can vary greatly depending on the individual’s fitness level and dedication to training.

 Some freshmen may be able to achieve faster times, while others may take a bit longer to reach this average.